leilabb/cv-builder/src/readme.txt

 Section title(ex "utbildning", "praktik")
 Themes
 When pressing delete experience, modal saying "are you sure you want to continue?"
+Make it possible for different people to use it
+Add a backend

 *Commands to deploy*
 #npm run build